thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 -t		Get traces from "/sys/kernel/debug/sof/trace" instead of from the default "/sys/kernel/debug/sof/etrace" -p		Get traces from stdin instead of the default "/sys/kernel/debug/sof/etrace" -c clock	Set the timestamp clock in MHz
--e		Enable checking the firmware version with the default verification file "/sys/kernel/debug/sof/fw_version" -v ver_file	Enable checking the firmware version with the ver_file file instead of the default: "/sys/kernel/debug/sof/fw_version"
+-n		Disable checking the firmware version with the default verification file "/sys/kernel/debug/sof/fw_version" -v ver_file	Enable checking the firmware version with the ver_file file instead of the default: "/sys/kernel/debug/sof/fw_version"
 -s		Take a snapshot of state
 -r		Less formatted output for chained log processors